braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/analytics/looker.md

 # [![Braze Learning course]({% image_buster /assets/img/bl_icon2.png %})](https://learning.braze.com/looker-integration-with-braze/){: style="float:right;width:120px;border:0;" class="noimgborder"}Looker

-{:.subintro}
-[Looker](https://looker.com/), a business intelligence and big-data analytics platform, enables you to explore, analyze, and share real-time business analytics seamlessly.
+> [Looker](https://looker.com/), a business intelligence and big-data analytics platform, enables you to explore, analyze, and share real-time business analytics seamlessly.

 The Braze and Looker integration allows Braze users to leverage first-party [Looker Blocks](#looker-blocks) and [Looker Actions](#looker-actions) user flagging via the REST API.
 Once flagged, these users can be added to segments to [target](#segment-users) future Braze campaigns or Canvases.
 To use Looker with Braze, we recommend sending your Braze data to a [data warehouse using Braze currents][6], then use Braze's Looker Blocks to quickly model and visualize your Braze data in Looker.